Academany/academany-mkt/fabacademy2017/brochure/index.md

 **Where can I follow the course?**

 Fab Academy requires you to attend the lectures and local sessions in a Fab Academy node during the whole course, which is a fab lab with the required materials and resources to complete the program.
 Luckily the Fab Lab Network is present all over the world and you can find a Fab Academy Node nearby to follow the classes.
-The following countries host Fab Academy nodes: Netherlands, Spain, UK, Iceland, Finland, Italy, France, Chile, Mexico, Peru, Colombia, Ecuador, India, New Zeeland, USA, Canada, China, South Korea, Japan, Taiwan and Israel, but you can check the complete list of Fab Academy 2017 Nodes here: [http://fabacademy.org/2017-nodes-supernodes/](http://fabacademy.org/2017-nodes-supernodes/)
+The following countries host Fab Academy nodes: Netherlands, Spain, UK, Iceland, Finland, Italy, France, Chile, Mexico, Peru, Colombia, Ecuador, India, New Zeeland, USA, Canada, China, South Korea, Japan, Taiwan, Israel and Russia, but you can check the complete list of Fab Academy 2017 Nodes here: [http://fabacademy.org/2017-nodes-supernodes/](http://fabacademy.org/2017-nodes-supernodes/)

 **How much time does it take?**